hemtjanst/trafikvader/README.md

     <a href="LICENSE"><img src="https://img.shields.io/github/license/hemtjanst/trafikvader" alt="License: Apache-2"></a>
 </p>

-The trafikväder daemon exposes air temperature and relative humidity data from a weather station as Hemtjänst sensors.
+The trafikväder daemon exposes air temperature, relative humidity and precipitation from a weather station as Hemtjänst sensors.

 ## Usage

+In order to get station names, go to https://www.trafikverket.se/trafikinformation/vag.
+Enable `Vägväder` in the sidebar and click on your station.
+A card will pop up with information and in its header you'll find the name.
+Copy that value and pass it verbatim to `-name`.

 ```
 Usage of trafikvader:

 Parameters:

-  -id value
+  -name value
-    	station ID to query for, needs to be passed at least 1 time
+    	station name to query for, needs to be passed at least 1 time
 [..]
   -token string
     	Trafikinfo API token (default "REQUIRED")